 How Does a Deficiency Balance Affect Your Credit Score?

-Owing a deficiency balance doesn't directly affect your scores, but the circumstances leading up to the deficiency may have a severe negative impact.
-Here are some credit activities that hurt your scores:
+Owing a deficiency balance doesn't directly affect your credit score, but the circumstances leading up to the deficiency and what happens if you can't pay may have a severe negative impact.
+Here are some credit activities that hurt your score:

-- Delinquent loan payments: Your debt payment history is the biggest factor in calculating your credit scores, so when you miss an auto loan payment or a mortgage payment, your scores take a big hit.
+- Delinquent loan payments: Your debt payment history is the biggest factor in calculating your credit score, so missing an auto loan payment or a mortgage payment can cause your score to take a big hit.

-- Loan default: Your credit scores take an additional hit when your loan enters default, which can happen once you're anywhere from 30 to 90 days late, or later.
+- Loan default: Your credit score takes an additional hit when your loan enters default, which can happen once you're anywhere from 30 to 90 days late (or later, depending on the lender).

-- Repossession: Vehicle repossession has a serious negative impact on your scores, and stays on your credit file for seven years from the date you stop paying your loan.
+- Repossession: Vehicle repossession has a serious negative impact on your score and stays on your credit file for seven years from the date you stopped paying your loan.

-- Voluntary surrender: Even if you voluntarily return your car to your lender, your credit scores will be impacted, but the hit may be slightly less severe than a repossession.
+- Voluntary surrender or foreclosure: Even if you voluntarily return your car or home to your lender, your credit score will be impacted, but the hit may be slightly less severe than a repossession or foreclosure.

-- Collections: If your deficiency balance is sent to collections, you'll experience another drop in your scores and the collections account will stay on your reports for seven years from the date you originally fell behind on your debt payment.
+- Collections: If your deficiency balance is sent to collections, you'll experience another drop in your credit score, and the collections account will stay on your reports for seven years from the date you originally fell behind on your debt payment.